• Skip to primary navigation

 Home » Recipe Index » Soup Dishes

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe

-close up of pumpkin chili in a bowl with bread on the side
+close up of turkey chili in bowl

 [This recipe was originally posted in October 2018.
 It has been updated with new cooking instructions, expert tips, FAQ, photos, video, and ways to repurpose/use up ingredients]